maihd/cjson/README.md

 ### You said custom allocators, but I donot find one?
 In the first version there is a custom allocator interface.
 But after the long run, I found the memory of Json was throw away at one, so dynamic allocators are expensive for that.
 Now we just given a temporary buffer to parser, and there is a linear allocator in internal.
 So no dynamic allocations.

+### Where stringify/serialize functions?
+It easy to write an JsonStringify version, but the real problem in C is not that simple.
+You need to create Json value, create Json may need memory, so we need to care about memory allocation.
+That headache!
+Fortunately, C is static type language, so we can easily convert out data structure/object to json easily base on its types.